UChicago Students - Undergraduate and Graduate

-- UChicagoGRAD will answer any questions / respond to issues related to your UChicago graduate student experience to when you submit the form found here.
+- Ask the Gargoyle: UChicagoGRAD will answer any questions / respond to issues related to your UChicago graduate student experience to when you submit the form found here.

-- Should you experience a personal emergency, you do not need to face it alone.
+- Support in Emergency Situations: should you experience a personal emergency, you do not need to face it alone.
 The Dean of Students, along with the Dean-on-Call (who you can reach here), is willing and able to assist and provide support.